IRFM/D0FUS/DEVELOPMENT_NOTES.md

 * Put all comments in English
 * Put all variable names in English
 * Avoid code duplication for the printing of results (currently duplicated in D0FUS_run and D0FUS_Scan_2D_generic)
-* In D0FUS_Scan_2D_generic, instead of creating many matrices "by hand", can we not create a matrix of (class) Parameters?
+* In D0FUS_Scan_2D_generic, instead of creating many matrices "by hand", can we not create a matrix of (class) Output_parameters?
 This would save a lot of lines of code.
 * Move D0FUS_run.py into D0FUS instead of D0FUS/D0FUS_BIB
 * Put more explicit comments in D0FUS_parameterization.py, e.g. for ITERP -> Timothé
 * Add legend in 2D scan plots for the radial build + plasma stability contour